dstaay/HPC-cse6220/README.md

 Please see Project Description link for areas of implementation below

-Included a quick test of 300 learning trials, do duplicate run:
+Included a quick test of 300 learning trials, to run:

 >> py pacman.py -p PacmanQAgent -x 300 -n 310 -l smallGrid